For our First-time Home Buyers

 When considering a new home purchase, first look at your finances.

-How much of a down payment can you make?
+How much of a down payment could you make?
 Remember you may need

 additional funds for loan "points" and / or closing costs.